APPOINTMENTS & ASSESSMENT IN CHILD AND ADOLESCENT MENTAL HEALTH SERVICES (CAMHS)

 Assessment or “Choice” appointment

-When your referral is received you will be contacted by letter inviting your child/young person and their family to attend for an initial assessment, also called a 'Choice' appointment.
-This appointment will be carried out at your local CAMH team and will normally last 1-1 1/2 hours.
+When your referral is received you will be contacted by letter or phone call inviting your child/young person and their family to attend for an initial assessment, also called a 'Choice' appointment.
+As your referral is likely to be considered urgent your appointment will be carried out at your local CAMH team and will normally last 1-1 1/2 hours.
 This will be your chance to meet members of the team and to discuss the current concerns/difficulties your child/young person is experiencing.
 Any of the multidisciplinary team can carry out this choice assessment, but it is most likely to be a nurse therapist.
 The assessment may include your child/young person being seen on their own, parents/carers being seen on their own & the whole family being seen together to: